 The college integrates programs of study in architecture, art and design, communication studies, game design, journalism, media and screen studies, music, and theatre with meaningful experiential learning opportunities, enabling students to explore their passions and prepare for postgraduate opportunities in their chosen fields.

 The college offers Bachelor of Arts, Bachelor of Science, and Bachelor of Fine Arts degrees in a number of majors, as well as interdisciplinary combined majors with every college across the university, and offers opportunities for nonmajors to engage in the college through NUpath and an extensive offering of minors.
 Opportunities available to students in the College of Arts, Media and Design include national and international programs for study and experience; programs in field settings, both local and abroad; and programs involving affiliations in such areas as professional performing arts organizations and media organizations.
 The college also emphasizes experiential learning through cooperative education; service-learning; and other kinds of internships, student-faculty research collaborations, and study abroad.

-Students may choose a four- or five-year experiential learning plan in most programs.
-Either plan offers co-op opportunities, typically in an area related to the student’s chosen academic area.
+Students have a variety of experiential learning options that can be completed in four years.
+Each plan offers co-op opportunities, typically in an area related to the student’s chosen academic area.
 Students are normally eligible to participate in co-op as early as the second semester of their sophomore year.

-The College of Arts, Media and Design has an academic advising system that consists of academic advisors located in the Academic Advising and Cooperative Education office in 100 Meserve Hall and faculty mentors located in the college’s departments and program offices.
+The College of Arts, Media and Design has an academic advising system that consists of academic advisors located in the Academic Advising and Cooperative Education office and faculty mentors located in the college’s academic schools and departments.
 Detailed advising information is available on the college website.
-Prelaw advising and premedical/predental advising are also available.
+Prelaw advising and premedical/prehealth advising are also available.
 We can be reached by phone at 617.373.5583, by fax at 617.373.8719, or by email at email@example.com.

 Academic Progression Standards